FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 | Encoding    | `0x00 i i i i`                                                                        |
 | Notes       | The immediate value is used as a bitmask for selecting the registers.                 |

+The nth bit of the bitmask corresponds to nth entry of the register range.
+In other words, the most significant (i.e. leftmost) bit of the bitmask corresponds to the highest register index.
+So for instance bitmask `011000000000000000000000` pops the register 62 followed by register 61.

+Note that the order is reverse from `PSHH`, so that `PSHH a; POPH a` returns to the original state.

 Panic if:

 - `$sp - popcnt(imm)*8` overflows